 Restaurants in Los Angeles

-Dining is LA is as exciting and varied as the rest of the city's offerings.
+Dining in LA is as exciting and varied as the rest of the city's offerings.
 LA's restaurants cater to every cuisine and budget imaginable, from 12-course feasts with celebrities on the side, to delicious Mexican burritos from a sidewalk café.
-Apart from the wonderful variety of ethnic food, there is a growing fascination with organic and health foods and many eateries now cater to this market.
-Another distinctive LA trend is eclectic and experimental food making this city the proud progenitor of the Thai Chicken Pizza as well as its own distinctive style of fusion sushi.
+Apart from the wonderful variety of ethnic food, there is a strong emphasis on organic and health foods and many eateries now cater to this market.
+Another distinctive LA trend is eclectic and experimental food, making this city the proud progenitor of the Thai Chicken Pizza as well as its own distinctive style of fusion sushi.

 Many top restaurants and their celebrity chefs are clustered on the Westside, while the vintage restaurants are located downtown and in Hollywood.
 With its year-round mild climate outdoor dining is popular, helping to make power lunches the stuff of ritual among locals.

 Tips of 15 to 20% are expected; console yourself with the thought that your generosity may be funding a future Oscar-winning script.
 Smoking is banned in all restaurants and transgressors may be fined.